IcaroTorres-zz/BoB9/README.md

-BoB9 is the Alias to Black or Blue which is this game's name.
+'BoB9' is the Alias to 'Black or Blue 9' which is the game's name.

-BoB9 is a turn based card game between 2 players.
+BoB9 is a turn based card game between 2 players developed in Python 2.7.12

 The game rules and behaviors are followed below: